Education and Awareness-Raising Activities

 Global Sustainability Meetings

-In order to promote sustainability management throughout the entire Group, we hold Global Sustainability Meetings to discuss and share information about ESG issues with our global subsidiaries.
-In fiscal 2022, meetings were held online twice.
-In April 2023, the meeting was held in-person, and a total of 138 people, including officers and executives from our global subsidiaries, visited Shiga Works.
+In order to promote sustainability management throughout the entire Group, we hold the Global Sustainability Meeting to discuss and share information about ESG issues with our global subsidiaries.
+In fiscal 2023, meetings were held once in person and twice online.
+The meeting was also held in person in April 2024, and a total of 135 people, including officers and executives from our global subsidiaries, gathered to share information about each company’s initiatives and deepen mutual understanding.

 Rank-based training